 If you have applied for both the medicine and biomedical science programs only one application for the DRL is required.

 Bachelor of Medical Science and Doctor of Medicine applicants

-If you apply for the medicine program and meet all the prerequisites for the program then apply for the Dean's Rural List when required and are invited for an interview, you will have to submit a Statutory Declaration on the day of your interview.
+If you apply for the medicine program, meet the minimum entry requirements, apply for the DRL when required, and are invited for an interview, you will have to submit a Statutory Declaration on the day of your interview.
 Upon request, you may also be required to provide verification of the address and date information you have provided when you applied for the DRL.

 Bachelor of Biomedical Science applicants

-If you apply for the Dean's Rural List for entry into Biomedical Science at Monash, and are deemed eligible, you will be required to submit a Statutory Declaration confirming the details you have submitted.
+If you apply for the DRL for entry into the Bachelor of Biomedical Science at Monash, and are deemed eligible, you will be required to submit a Statutory Declaration confirming the details you have submitted.
 If you are successful in gaining a place, this Statutory Declaration will be made available to you prior to enrolment so that you can sign it and return it before accepting your offer.
-Upon request, you may also be required to provide verification of the address and date information you have provided when you applied for the DRL
+Upon request, you may also be required to provide verification of the address and date information you have provided when you applied for the DRL.

-Please see the information on the School of Rural Health web page for further information regarding this scheme.
+Please visit the School of Rural Health webpage for further information regarding this scheme.